Iron Canyon Fish Passage Project FAQ

 What benefits will this project have beyond providing fish passage for threatened fish species?

-This project was designed to positively impact a number of environmental concerns in the area.
-Bidwell Park has one of the highest severe fire hazard risks in California.
-In addition to community outreach concerning the health of fishes, this project also includes public education, and project-matched fuels treatment and vegetation management.
-The purpose of this is to create a more resilient ecosystem and reduce fire risk.
-Following devastating fire events around the area, connecting people to these ideas of restoration will encourage stewardship and community resilience.
+In addition to community outreach concerning the health of fishes, this project also includes public education.
+Connecting people to these ideas of restoration will encourage stewardship and community resilience.
 Climate resilience and connection to the Mechoopda Tribal community will be highlighted in outreach and education at all ages.

 Why should money be used on this project instead of other restoration projects?